There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 The Wandering Reindeer

-These two gift shops should not be confused with The Wandering Reindeer, which is across the way, where guests would normally exit the Royal Sommerhus meet and greet with Anna and Elsa.
+These two gift shops should not be confused with The Wandering Reindeer, which is across the way, where you would normally exit the Royal Sommerhus meet-and-greet with Anna and Elsa.

 Norway Pavilion Shop at Epcot Souvenirs